mgoold/ds_work/docs/donor_exploration/donor_data.md

 # On to Regression Review

-The choice of spouseid_present in the table above was informed by a review of correlation and regression on log_lhc below.
-Again, this is straight out of the accompanying book for the data set and is pretty much what I'd do for a start.
+The breakouts of relationship between LHC and years since graduation above illustrates a quick approach from intuition.

+The use of spouse id was informed by a slower regression-based approach illustrated below.
+The regression approach to identifying variables that drive lhc is outlined in the source material noted above; and the below borrows from it.
+In real life, I would tend to start with logistic as a baseline rather than linear as shown here, because you'd hope IRL to have real longitudinal data showing user before-and-after donation behavior.

 # A Spot of Feature Engineering ...